FinYang/yangzhuoranyang.com/content/talk/stocon2/index.md

 +++
-title = "Dimension Reduction in Stochastic Optimal Control" date = 2019-05-14T19:12:00+10:00  # Schedule page publish date. draft = false
+title = "Dimension Reduction in Stochastic Optimal Control - 2nd" date = 2019-10-05T23:17:00+10:00  # Schedule page publish date.
+draft = false

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-time_start = 2019-05-15T12:15:00+10:00
+time_start = 2019-10-07T10:00:00+10:00
-time_end = 2019-05-15T12:30:00+10:00
+time_end = 2019-10-07T10:30:00+10:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["Yangzhuoran Yang"]

 # Abstract and optional shortened version.
 abstract = "We introduce the general optimal stochastic control setting in the case of portfolio selection.
-We propose a two-step algorithm to solve the objective function.
-At the first step, we utilise the transformation from mean-variance portfolio selection to OLS regression, projecting the assets space into a single portfolio.
-Then we take the dimension-reduced control space into the single index dynamic programming problem which aims to solve a certain finite time horizon objective function."
+We implement an Optimal Control Projection Algorithm (OCPA) to solve the objective function while using projection, kernel estimation and solving for a solution in a single index context.
+In addition, we propose a lower bound of the value function which can be used to test the validity of the estimated sub-optimal.
+We compare the performance of OCPA and the popular EM algorithm using both the simulation and empirical study.
+In general, the OCPA is doable when the EM algorithm is not, and the OCPA is much faster and performs better when the EM algorithm is doable."

 # Name of event and optional event URL.
 event = "Monash Econometrics Honours Project"